Toronto Naturopathic doctors at the Pacific Wellness Institute are general practitioners of natural medicine.

 - Improve your immune system

-- Manage autoimmune disease such as Multiple Sclerosis, Celiac Disease, Graves’ Disease, and Hashimoto’s Thyroiditis
+- Manage autoimmune diseases such as Multiple Sclerosis, Celiac Disease, Graves’ Disease, and Hashimoto’s Thyroiditis

 The naturopathic services in Toronto are covered by most employee benefits.
 Direct insurance billing available!